-Nothing gives me more confidence in a trade setup than seeing high volume accompany what I consider to be an A+ price action setup, especially when we are talking about breakouts and momentum.
+Nothing gives me more confidence in a trade setup than seeing high volume accompany what I consider to be an A+ price action setup – especially when we are looking at about breakouts and momentum.

 Example of a volume surge over the 50-day average as price breaks to new highs.

 There are lots of ways to define high volume.
 For me, I like to keep things simple and use a 20-day or 50-day moving average of volume and simply require that the entry day be above that average.
 Some traders prefer 200% or 300%, there’s no right or wrong, it’s entirely up to you.

 The PCF formula for the volume today to be above the 20-day average.

 Base scan criteria